coli-saar/tracl/main.typ

 Use `anonymous:true` to generate an anonymous version of your paper that is suitable for submission to the conference.

-If you split your document up over multiple source files, you will need to `#import "acl.typ"` in every source file;
+If you split your document up over multiple source files, you will need to `#import "acl.typ"` in every source file to use the functions that tracl defines.
-otherwise functions such as `#citet` will not be defined.
 The show rule with the call to `acl` should only appear once, in the main Typst source file.